automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

 This demonstrates what will happen to our debug sessions if we attempt to get fancy and utilize a property for performing a complicated operation.
 The debugger locks up and our debug session becomes frozen.
 You can see this by looking at the image above.
 You can see that next to the `blah` object we get a *spinner* in the UI.
-If we attempt to step to the next statement, there is no response the debugger is hung.
+If we attempt to step to the next statement, there is no response because the debugger is hung.
 Lets look at the stack trace of the thread that is hung in **gdb**.

 .. code-block:: text